dveschetti/arduino-js/Proximity/README.md

-# Potentiometer: Socket.IO + Johnny five
+# Proximity: Socket.IO + Johnny five
 A simple example of johnny five + socket by Leonardo Angelucci and Desirée Veschetti

 # Arduino